-Each year, American railroads transport 30 million travelers to their destinations and move 1.6 billion tons of freight, including food, lumber, crude oil, grain, vehicles, chemicals, crushed stone, metal ore, and many other products.
-Railroad transportation of both people and goods is essential to our American way of life.
-However, each day, the railroad workers who keep the system on track are exposed to materials that put them at an increased risk of developing cancer in the future.
+Each year, American railroads transport over $10 billion in products.
+Railroads move everything from food, lumber, and crude oil to vehicles, chemicals, and metal ore, making the logistical importance of the railroad industry essential to our way of life.
+However, the railroad workers who keep the system on track endure daily exposure to materials that put them at an increased risk of developing cancer in the future.

-This risk amongst railroad workers of developing cancer doesn’t impact just one or two types of railroad jobs; it can affect conductors, brakemen, firefighters, shop workers, yardmasters, pipefitters, sheet metal workers, trackmen, and several others.
-Some of the main substances that have been linked to cancer risk are:
+This risk of railroad workers developing cancer doesn’t impact just one or two types of railroad jobs — it can affect conductors, brake operators, firefighters, shop workers, yardmasters, pipefitters, sheet metal workers, and trackmen, among other workers.
+Some of the main substances that have links to cancer risk are:

 - Railroad ties treated with creosote